All Products

 Important

-The subdirectory of the NAS file system that you want to mount.
-If you want to mount an Extreme NAS file system, the subdirectory must be under the /share directory.
+If you want to mount an Extreme NAS file system, set this parameter to a subdirectory of the /share directory.
+Example: /share/csi.

 kubectl create -f pv-nas.yaml

-2. When you create a PVC of the NAS type, set the selector parameter to specify how to select a PV and bind it to the PVC.
+2. When you create a PVC of the NAS type, set the selector parameter to specify how to select a PV and bind the PV to the PVC.

-1. Create a file named pvc-nas.yaml and copy the following content into the file:
+1. Create a file named pvc-nas.yaml and copy the following content to the file:

 kind: PersistentVolumeClaim